 The Commonwealth of Virginia requires reporting of economic interests by members of boards of visitors, senior administrators, select others with financial decision-making authority, and employee business owners whose companies seek to contract with the university for research and development or commercialization of intellectual property.
-The Statement of Economic Interest disclosure is completed twice a year in December and January or as needed in the case of a new research contract.
+The Statement of Economic Interest disclosure is completed once a year in January or as needed in the case of a new research contract.

 University Human Resources notifies individual employees of any state disclosure requirements and provides instructions on how to access the state-maintained online reporting system.
-These individuals are required to complete state conflict of interest training on a two-year cycle.
+These individuals are required to complete state conflict of interest training on a two-year cycle, which may be accessed through the university's learning management system LMS).
 University Human Resources maintains and tracks the associated training as required by state law.